Douglas Turner Ward: Career

 As an actor, Turner made one of his first performances in The Iceman Cometh by Eugene O'Neill in 1956, at the Circle in the Square Theatre.
 Three years later, he made his Broadway debut in a small role in A Raisin in the Sun, alongside Sidney Poitier and Claudia McNeil.
 His first significant artistic achievement would be as a playwright, however.

 Happy Ending/Day of Absence, a program of two one-act plays, premiered at the St. Mark's Playhouse in Manhattan on November 15, 1965.
 It ultimately ran for 504 performances over 15 months, enduring through the 1966 transit strike.
 That same year, Ward authored an opinion piece in The New York Times titled "American Theater: For Whites Only?"
 The piece garnered a grant from W. McNeil Lowry of the Ford Foundation.
-He later received his first Drama Desk Award for outstanding new playwright.
+Ward later received his first Drama Desk Award for outstanding new playwright.

 Ward was one of the founders of the Negro Ensemble Company in 1967, and served for many years as its artistic director.
 It notably produced The River Niger (1972), which won the Tony Award for Best Play in 1974 and was adapted as a film of the same name two years later.
 Ward himself acted in and directed that play, receiving a nomination for Best Featured Actor in a Play.
 The company also produced Home (1979) by Samm-Art Williams and A Soldier's Play (1981) by Charles Fuller.
-The latter won the Pulitzer Prize for Drama and was adapted into the film A Soldier's Story.
+The latter won the Pulitzer Prize for Drama and was adapted into the 1984 film A Soldier's Story.

 Ward was enshrined into the American Theater Hall of Fame in 1996.
 He was also conferred the Martin Luther King Jr. Humanitarian Award.
 He published The Haitian Chronicles in March 2020, having worked on the three-play series for around four decades.
 He viewed the series, which focused on the Haitian Revolution, as his magnum opus and intended to have it staged by NEC alumni.

 Personal life

 Ward married Diana Powell Ward in 1966.
 Together, they had two children: Elizabeth Ward–Cuprill and Douglas Powell Ward.

 Ward died on February 20, 2021, at his home in Manhattan.
-He was 90.
+He was 90 years old.